Juvenile Crimes Attorney - Juvenile Lawyer

 Family Resource Center

 Parents, guardians and grandparents are encouraged to visit the Family Resource Center which is located at each Juvenile Hall.
 The Family Resource Center provides a parenting workshop every Sunday morning from 11:00 a.m. to 1:00 p.m. at each Juvenile Hall.
-The Family Resource Center offers free informative brochures and booklets on family topics.
+It offers free informative brochures and booklets on family topics.
 The goal of the Family Resource Center is to connect mnors who are being released from Juvenile Hall with the resources that will assist them in successfully transitioning back into their communities and lead healthy productive lives.

 Clergy Visits at Los Padrinos Juvenile Hall